Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 At 6 weeks, it can be difficult to see in much detail how the baby is developing.
 But the size of the baby and the sac it is growing in will give important information about how your little baby is growing.
 It may even be possible to see your baby’s heartbeat.

-The sonographer will also be able to see where your baby has embedded in your uterus and that you don’t have an ectopic pregnancy.
+The sonographer will also be able to see where your baby has embedded in your uterus and to confirm you don’t have an ectopic pregnancy.
 If there are concerns, a follow up ultrasound in the next few weeks will be able to give you more information.
-And another ultrasound 10-12 weeks into your pregnancy will be able to give you even more detail.
+And another ultrasound 10-12 weeks into your pregnancy will be able to provide more detail.

-In the earliest weeks of pregnancy, ultrasounds are usually done vaginally, not via the mother’s abdomen.
-This is because the uterus is still very small and is still located deep within the pelvis.
+In the earliest weeks of pregnancy, ultrasounds are usually done vaginally, rather than via the mother’s abdomen.
+This is because the uterus is still very small and is located deep within the pelvis.
 A vaginal ultrasound will allow the sound waves to get closer to your uterus and produce a clearer image.

-At 6 weeks, your baby should measure approximately five –nine mms long or be about the same size as a lentil.
+At 6 weeks, your baby should measure approximately 5-9mm long or be about the same size as a lentil.

 6 weeks into your pregnancy is also the earliest time you might be able to see a foetal heartbeat on the ultrasound monitor.
-It will be very faint at this stage and depending on the ultrasound equipment being used you might not be able to see it at all.
-If it can be seen it should be beating from between 90-110 beats per minute.
+It will be very faint at this stage and depending on the ultrasound equipment being used, you and the sonographer may not be able to see it at all.
+If a heartbeat can be seen, this can be seen as a tiny, flickering pulse on the screen.

 Don’t be alarmed if all you see on the ultrasound screen is a small, empty circle.
 It’s still very early days and it’s common for only a yolk sac to be visible.